Belgium in the Junior Eurovision Song Contest 2008

-Belgium chose their Junior Eurovision entry for 2008 through Junior Eurosong, a national final consisting of 10 songs split into two quarter-finals, a semi-final and a grand final.
-The winner of Junior Eurosong was Oliver Symons, with the song "Shut Up!".
+Belgium was represented at the Junior Eurovision Song Contest 2008 with the song "Shut Up!", written and performed by Oliver Symons.
+The Belgian participating broadcaster, Vlaamse Radio- en Televisieomroeporganisatie (VRT), selected its entry for the contest through a national televised competition titled Junior Eurosong 2008.

 Before Eurovision

 Junior Eurosong 2008

-Junior Eurosong was the national final for Belgium at the Junior Eurovision Song Contest 2008, organised by Belgian broadcaster Vlaamse Radio- en Televisieomroep (VRT).
+Junior Eurosong 2008 was the national competition organised by Belgian broadcaster Vlaamse Radio- en Televisieomroeporganisatie (VRT) to select its entry for the Junior Eurovision Song Contest 2008.

 Format

 The format of the competition consisted of four shows: two quarter-finals, one semi-final and a final.
 All shows were hosted by Ben Roelants.

 Results during the heats and the semi-final shows were determined by the three-member jury panel and votes from the public.
 In the quarter-finals the songs first faced a public televote where the top two entries qualified.
 The jury then selected an additional qualifier from the remaining entries to proceed in the competition.
 In the semi-finals the songs first faced a public televote where the top three entries qualified.
 The jury then selected an additional qualifier from the remaining entries to proceed in the competition.
 In the final, public televoting exclusively determined the winner.

 The jury participated in each show by providing feedback to the competing artists and selecting entries to advance in the competition.
 The panel consists of: